relaycorp/fanqiang-poc/gateway/README.md

 To start the server, simply run `npm start`.

-One way to quickly test the server is to run `npm run ping 1.1.1.1` to ping `1.1.1.1`.
+One way to quickly test the server is to run `npm run ping 1.1.1.1` to ping `1.1.1.1`, or `npm run ping-cf-ipv6` to ping the IPv6 equivalent.

 ## Deploy to GCP